-- U.S.A.
-Installations: Current edition of Section 9.3 of the NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes. - Canada: Current edition of Part 8 of the CAN/CSA-B149.1, Venting Systems and Air Supply for Appliances.
+U.S.A.
+Installations: Current edition of Section 9.3 of the NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes.

 FURNACE CORROSION HAZARD

 Failure to follow this caution may result in furnace damage.